 Installing Tools (Windows)

-This guide covers all the necessary tools required to author Rhino plugins on Windows.
+This guide covers the tools required to author, build and debug Rhino plugins on Windows.

 Install Visual Studio

 Visual Studio is Microsoft’s development platform and Integrated Development Environment (IDE).
 Visual Studio comes in three major “streams”: Visual Studio Code1, Visual Studio Online2, and Visual Studio “proper”3.
 In order to author RhinoCommon plugins, you will need Visual Studio “proper” (Visual Studio Code and Visual Studio Online are not supported).

 At the time of this writing, Visual Studio “proper” comes in three editions: Community, Professional, and Enterprise.
 Any of these editions will work.

 Note: For the purposes of this guide, we will presume you are using Visual Studio 2019 Community Edition.

 - Visual Studio Community Edition is free from Microsoft for students, open-source contributors, and small teams.
 Details here.
 Click the Community button to download the installer.